badrap/docs.badrap.io/docs/esg.md

 ## Security Research

-Our employees and suppliers who participate in security and vulnerability research are encouraged to work responsibly and disclose any findings with care (e.g. using a responsible disclosure model).
+Our employees and suppliers who participate in security and vulnerability research are encouraged to work responsibly and disclose any findings with care.

 ## Tax Policy